wbeckman/website/_posts/2023-06-14-nn-from-scratch/2023-06-14-nn-from-scratch.markdown

 </p>
 </center>

-You can see that one neuron can only roughly approximate a lineear decision boundary, two extends that to a parabola, three actually has enough representative power to model a crude circle, and nine has the representative power to model a fairly precise circle.
+You can see that one neuron can only roughly approximate a linear decision boundary, two extends that to a parabola, three actually has enough representative power to model a crude circle, and nine has the representative power to model a fairly precise circle.
 And this was all done with python built-in libraries!
 Of course, no blog post about training a neural network would be complete without the loss and accuracy per epoch for the (9-hidden neuron) network, which is standard practice to plot to see if there is a bottleneck in network training:

 <center>
 <p>